 In first-class hotel rooms, the following techniques are often utilized:

 - Three-way switch at the entry for a bedside lamp

 - Closet light that turns on automatically when the door is opened

 - Reading lights at the bed that are individually controlled

 - Ample lighting in bathroom—lighted makeup mirror, wall sconces and overhead lighting at vanity, lighting in the tub area, and lighting under the vanity for a nightlight

 - Dimmer controls on everything!

 - Add a mirror above the desk so you can use it as a make-up vanity if your better half has control of the bathroom!

 Ensure drapery treatments stack past windows to maximize views.
 Include sun control such as Mecco Shades.
 Ensure that drapery panels overlap at least 4" at center draws so that a "blackout" environment can be maintained when you want to snooze.
 Line the drapery panels with a top-notch liner, and, as an over-the-top idea, motorized window treatments with open/close switches at entry and bedside.

 - Buy the best bed you can.
 This will be the best investment you have ever made for your peace of mind.
 Consider a pillow top.

 - We purchase top quality bedding, including 300 thread count sheets and duvets.
 You should do the same as it is worth it.

 - Add throw pillows for color and pizzazz and include a throw blanket at the end of the bed to protect that duvet and provide a cozy cover-up while reading a book in your favorite chair!

 Make It Personal and Unique

 Many hotel rooms feature regional art and local interest magazines so a guest feels a connection with the city they are visiting.
-For your own room, remember—whether it is a favorite painting, family photographs, a bookshelf with your favorite books, don't be afraid to include those special items in your decorating scheme so you feel connected and at peace.
+For your own room, remember—whether it is a favorite painting, family photographs, or a bookshelf with your favorite books, don't be afraid to include those special items in your decorating scheme so you feel connected and at peace.